filimo/ReaderTranslator/README.md

 **using SwiftUI, Combine and Catalyst for MacOS(Catalyst and AppKit) iPad iPhone**

 ## Coming soon
 I almost finished implement Safari extension.
-You can review it in `#15_safari_plugin` branch right now.
+You can read about coming features [here](https://github.com/filimo/ReaderTranslator/issues/15) and review [here](https://github.com/filimo/ReaderTranslator/tree/%2315_safari_plugin).
 It's very intresting case when we need to make commnication between the app and extentions.
 ![](files/Screen11.png)

 ## Status